SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 Although this custom binary search is rather a hack out of intuition than a provable workflow,
-I verified it against 26 million prefixes and got the same results as using linear search.
+I verified it against 26 million routes and got the same results as using linear search.
 Hence, I deem it probably correct.

 Prof. Italo Cunha also suggested using an prefix